dedoc/scramble/docs/developers/extensions.md

 title: Extensions
 weight: 1
 ---
-# Extensions
+Imagine you've installed some awesome package that you use in your API and you want the documentation to correctly describe your API.
+As a good example, it can be Spatie's Laravel Query Builder package.
+This package will allow you to build Eloquent queries from API requests.
+But also the code you write will determine a shape and form of the incoming request.

-To add custom behavior to the Scramble, you can create extensions.
+To add support of custom packages (or your own ones) to the Scramble, you can create extensions.

 There are 3 types of extensions: